 What is an ASIC?

-Short for Application-Specific Integrated Circuit, an ASIC is a dedicated piece of hardware used for, in this context, A cryptocurrency (or crypto currency) is a digital asset des...
-More mining.
-ASICs are designed with a singular purpose in mind: to mine a certain cryptocurrency using that currency’s specific algorithm.
-Each cryptocurrency has its own algorithm through which it enforces its proof-of-work system.
+Short for Application-Specific Integrated Circuit, an ASIC is a dedicated piece of hardware used for, in this context, crypto-currency mining.
+ASICs are designed with a singular purpose in mind: to mine a certain crypto currency using that currency’s specific algorithm.
+Each crypto currency has its own algorithm through which it enforces the concept of What is proof of work in blockchain technology?
+Proof of wor...
+More.

 Why use an ASIC?